 With all of your typical expenses grouped into categories, your financial picture should begin to look pretty clear.
 Now is your opportunity to review how you spend money and decide where to make adjustments.

 Start by evaluating your income, regular bills, and any debt.
 How much money do you have coming in each month, and how much is already accounted for?
 These categories won’t be involved in the envelope system, so it’s best to start with your net (after-tax) income after these fixed expenditures have been deducted.

 From this point, you can begin assigning dollar amounts to each of your major spending categories.
 For each future envelope, look at what you have spent historically and decide whether you want to reduce your spend or keep it flat.
 When making these decisions, keep in mind your overall saving goals but also keep things realistic.
 Nothing kills momentum like an impossible-to-follow budget.

 4) Fill Your Cash Envelopes

 Once you’ve determined how much money to allocate to each category, it’s time to start filling your cash envelopes.
-Whether you are paid bi-weekly or twice per month, the easiest way to break down your envelope budget is by dividing your monthly goals in two.
+Whether you are paid weekly, bi-weekly or twice per month, the easiest way to break down your envelope budget is by dividing your monthly goals in two.